Phoenix Park: Exhibition

 In April 2017 the Hearsum Collection, in collaboration with The Royal Parks of London and Ireland's Office of Public Works, mounted an exhibition at Dublin's Phoenix Park entitled Parks, Our Shared Heritage: The Phoenix Park, Dublin & The Royal Parks, London, demonstrating the historical links between Richmond Park (and other Royal Parks in London) and Phoenix Park.
 This exhibition was also displayed at the Mall Galleries in London in July and August 2017.

 Popular culture

 The park is featured prominently in James Joyce's novel Finnegans Wake and tangentially in Ulysses.

-In general, Dublin postal districts on the Northside are odd numbers, while Southside codes are even.
-One exception is the Phoenix Park, which is on the Northside but forms part of even-numbered districts, the majority of which is in Dublin 8, and also includes an area bordering Chapelizod in the South-West that falls under the Dublin 20 postcode between the Chapelizod and Knockmaroon Gate Lodges (encompassing the St Mary's Campus).
+In general, Dublin postal districts on the northside have odd numbers, while southside codes are even.
+One exception is the Phoenix Park, which is on the northside but forms part of even-numbered districts, the majority of which is in Dublin 8, and also includes an area bordering Chapelizod in the southwest that falls under the Dublin 20 postcode between the Chapelizod and Knockmaroon Gate Lodges (encompassing the St Mary's Campus).

+Park rangers

+The Phoenix Park Act 1925 gives powers to park rangers to remove and arrest of offenders who disobey its bye-laws, which include "No person shall act contrary to public morality in the park".

+Chief rangers of the park have included: